Vikings to invade British Museum for image makeover

 Viking loot, with hoards of jewellery, gold and precious objects from as far away as Afghanistan, will help visitors understand the power and prestige of the Norse world.

-"One of their most favorite ways of expressing power was basically bling," Williams said.
+"One of their most favourite ways of expressing power was basically bling," Williams said.

 The warrior mentality which drove them to plunder Europe will not be ignored.